-Capital assets are recorded at cost and consist of furniture, equipment, intangible assets, including computer software, and leasehold improvements with an initial cost of \$25 thousand or more and an estimated useful life in excess of one year.
-Depreciation and amortization are provided using the straight-line method over the estimated useful lives of the assets, which range from three to thirty-nine years.
-SBCERA's capital assets are summarized on the following page as of June 30, 2022 and 2021.
+Capital assets are recorded at cost, less depreciation, and consist of furniture, equipment, intangible assets, including computer software, and leasehold improvements with an initial cost of \$25 thousand or more and an estimated useful life in excess of one year.

+Depreciation is provided using the straight-line method over the useful life of the assets, with a five-year life for furniture, a four-to-five-year life for equipment, and fifteen-to-thirty-nine-year life for leasehold improvements.
+Amortization is provided using the straight-line method over the useful life of the intangible assets, including computer software, with a three-to-seven-year life.
+SBCERA's capital assets are summarized on the following page as of June 30, 2023 and 2022.

 (1) The AAL, as determined by the Plan's actuary each year, is used to calculate the statutory limitation for administrative expenses for the year after next.
-For example, the AAL as of June 30, 2020 was approved by the Board in December 2020, and was used to establish the statutory limitation for administrative expenses for the year ended June 30, 2022.
+For example, the AAL as of June 30, 2021 was approved by the Board in December 2021, and was used to establish the statutory limitation for administrative expenses for the year ended June 30, 2023.